Dr. Juan Valencia, DMD | Dentistry in Franklin, WI | Healthline FindCare

 Dr. Valencia works at

-2 patients have reviewed Dr. Valencia.
-The overall rating for this provider is 1.0.
-You can read verified reviews and ratings and leave your own review based on your experience with Dr. Valencia.
+Dr. Valencia has not been reviewed and rated on Healthline FindCare, yet.
+If you have seen this provider you can leave your own review based on your experience with Dr. Valencia.

 Whether a person prefers to schedule an appointment online or over the phone with Dr. Valencia, there are benefits to both methods.
 A person calling to schedule an with Dr. Valencia appointment can ask questions about the practice, provider availability, conditions treated, procedures performed, and if their insurance carrier is accepted.
 While online scheduling is quicker, easier, allows one to view a wide range of appointment times, and may provide the ability to sync with a personal calendar.